zhaohuizh/yfs/README.md

-yfs
+YFS (Yet-another File System)
 ===

-yet another file system, an academic project for Distributed Systems
+an academic project for Distributed Systems at NYU, which will build a distributed file system in the spirit of Frangipani.

+Lab1.
+Lock_server
+Lab2.
+Basic File Server
+Lab3.
+MKDIR, UNLINK and Locking
+Lab4.
+Caching Lock Server